abdullahoguk/places-scraper/README.md

-# Get Places from Maps page with Headless Browser (Puppeteer)
+# Get Places from Maps with Headless Browser (via Puppeteer)
 (Still under development)

 ## Tools used